haseeb-heaven/langchain-coder/README.md

 - **Multiple Programming Languages**: LangChain Coder supports four different programming languages: _Python, C, C++, and Javascript_.

+- **Offline and Online Compiler** : LangChain Coder supports both offline and online compiler for all the languages. for Online compiler it uses [**_JDoodle Web Widget_**](https://www.jdoodle.com/compiler-ide-plugin) which provides a web widget that can be embedded in a web page or used in an _iframe_.
+It allows users to compile and run code online in more than **70 programming languages**.

 ## Usage

 To use LangChain Coder, follow these steps: